Install Determined Using Linux Packages¶

 Run PostgreSQL in Docker¶

 Pull the official Docker image for PostgreSQL.
-We recommend using the version listed below.
+We recommend using version 10 or greater.

 docker pull postgres:10